Why I am running to be on the HMA board…..

 TERM LIMITS – An opportunity for more homeowners to get involved:

-We need new blood and new ideas and I would propose that no board member can serve more than 4 consecutive years.
+We need new blood and new ideas, and I propose that no board member can serve more than 4 consecutive years.
 A 2-year hiatus would be required before a former board member can run again.
 The term limit rule above applying to board members should also apply to members of the various committees and for the same reasons.

 FINANCIAL CONTROL – Because it’s OUR money:

 Any new project or re-assignment of funds for which cost is projected to exceed 15% of HMA yearly revenue should be submitted to a vote by the entire membership.
 The members should be able to have their say in controlling expenses and be able to oppose “pet projects” that may not be beneficial to the complex as a whole.
-This rule would not apply to
+This rule would not apply to projects that are part of the current 30-year mandatory maintenance plan since costs are spread over many years.

 SMART MAINTENANCE – Because it’s important for property value and lower dues:

-We have enjoyed this year a surplus of almost $100K savings in salaries and supplies by having a reduced crew.
-And the complex still looks as good as ever!
 I support hiring licensed contractors for all tasks requiring expertise beyond handyman level.
 This will benefit us in terms of liability and guarantee of compliance and completion.

 Maintenance crew should be kept to a minimum.
 Our current crew has done a great job when used for what they do best.
 Past events have shown time and time again that it is difficult for the board to properly supervise a large and unruly crew.